 The movement included both men and women as participants.
 Many anti-suffrage movement female participants feared that gaining the right to vote would force them to align with political parties, as well as diminish their ability to perform social and civic duties.

 Many antifeminist practices emerged with the rise of the religious right.
-Backlash against Roe v.
+The backlash against Roe v.
 Wade, which granted women the right to have an abortion, drew some participants to the cause.

-Today, the feminist movement continues to face backlash from opponents.
+Today, the feminist movement continues to face a backlash from opponents.
 Men's rights activists, who branched off from the men's liberation movement, have seen an upsurge as of late, touting messages against modern feminism and claiming that women's empowerment belittles men.
-There are several prominent men's rights activist groups in existance today, including the Independent Women's Forum, the Concerned Women of America (CWA), the Eagle Forum (founded by Phyllis Schlafly), Men Going Their Own Way, and India's Save Indian Family Foundation.
-The alt-right movement has also upheld the patriarchy as a central value.

 Online, grassroots anti-women's movements have also become gained traction.
 In the Women Against Feminism (#womenagainstfeminism) campaign, anti-feminist women post pictures of themselves holding cards stating why they disapprove of modern feminism.
 The hashtag #antifeminism frequently trends on Twitter, with many self-proclaimed antifeminists declaring that victims of rape "often cry wolf," and others calling themselves men's rights activists.